hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

       * This puts TheLength amount of random bytes into the buffer

+* bufsmerge destbuf srcbuf1 srcbuf2 ..... srcbufn

+  This allows a new buffer to be created with contents of the source buffers specified merged/concatenated together.

+  If only 1 source buffer is specified, it is equivalent to copying it into a new dest buffer.

+  * bufsmerge destbuf srcbuf

+    * destbuf = srcbuf

+  If more than 1 source buffer is specified, it concats all the source buffers into a new dest buffer.

+    * destbuf = srcbuf1 + srcbuf2 + ..... + srcbufn

 * buf8randomize bufid randcount buf_startoffset buf_endoffset rand_startval rand_endval

   * randomize randcount values from with in a part (start and end offset) of the buf